 Baltimore Medical System was founded in 1984 when the Baltimore City Health Department asked the new non-profit organization to take on the operation of four existing Health Department clinics.
 The four sites that BMS took over were all located in east Baltimore City.
 Since that time, BMS has grown considerably, expanding to other underserved communities, including Baltimore County, which we began serving through our Middlesex Health Center in 1998.

-In 1987, Baltimore Medical System was the first ambulatory care organization in Maryland to be accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+In 1987, BMS was the first ambulatory care organization in Maryland to be accredited by the Joint Commission on Accreditation of Healthcare Organizations.
 BMS was also the first Federally Qualified Health Center (FQHC) to be Joint Commission accredited in the Central Eastern seaboard states.

 Among the proudest moments in BMS history have been those occasions when we have stepped up to care for medically underserved residents who were about to lose their historical health care provider.
 This first occurred in 1990 when by agreement with a Johns Hopkins Bayview physician group, BMS took over a practice in Highlandtown.
 A few years later, we assisted 2000 residents of the O'Donnell Heights neighborhood when the FQHC serving their area suddenly closed.